yuliiakulyk/javacore/README.md

 Also among tests you can find simple Selemium Webdriver tests, tests using Page Object and Page Factory patterns, and a BDD Cucumber test.

 Maven Surefire plugin and saved drivers allow running a set of tests on different browsers and OS, and Allure framework generates a report.
-TestWatcher class' failed() method makes screenshot of failed tests that are attached to an Allure report.
+TestWatcher class' failed() method makes screenshots of failed tests that are attached to an Allure report.